 For other meals, try to offer a variety of colours, flavours, textures and smells to your child.

-For children who have major feeding problems, the soft foods that are contained in pouches are often big favourites because they are easy to eat.
+For children who have major feeding problems, speech therapists advise that the soft foods that are contained in pouches are often big favourites because they are easy to eat.

 However catering to these preferences too often can lead to firmly entrenched, and not so healthy, habits that can be hard to break.